-(Tabular amounts expressed in thousands of US dollars unless otherwise noted)
+Notes to the consolidated financial statements For the year ended December 31, 2020 (Tabular amounts expressed in thousands of US dollars unless otherwise noted)

-14. Related party transactions and balances
+15. Related party transactions and balances

-a) Compensation of key management personnel and directors
+Compensation of key management personnel and directors

-Key management includes members of the Board of Directors, the Chief Executive Officer, the President, the Chief Financial Officer, and the Corporate Secretary.
-The aggregate compensation paid or accrued to key management personnel during the year ended December 31, 2019 and 2018 were as follows:
+Key management includes members of the Board of Directors, the Chief Executive Officer, the Chief Financial Officer, and the Corporate Secretary.
+The aggregate compensation paid or accrued to key management personnel during the year ended December 31, 2020 and 2019 were as follows:

 Year ended December 31,

-20 019 2018
+202 0 2019

-Salaries and director fees \$ 693 \$ 732
+Salaries and director fees \$ 421 \$ 693

-Share-based compensation 133 -
+Share-based compensation 270 109

-\$ 826 \$ 732
+\$ 691 \$ 802

-^{} certain salaries have been allocated to cost of sales and care and maintenance b) Waterton Fund
+^{} certain salaries have been allocated to cost of sales and care and maintenance